pbelmann/guidelines/README.md

 * Backlog items that must be refined are defined as GitHub projects.
 Those items must be discussed with the developer teams in order to prepare tasks for the next sprint.

 * Sprint items are tasks that are defined as small and independent as possible.

+### Backlog Item Priority

+Backlog Items are prioritized using the MoSCoW method where Tasks are labeled with

+* Must have

+* Should have

+* Could have

+* Won't have